Permit Application Process

 Get current road and weather information by calling 209/372-0200 (press 1).

 A visit to the park is highly recommended prior to finalizing your plans in order to decide on a site for your ceremony.
 Review the ceremony locations list and all group size and site specific restrictions.
 We do not issue permits for formal ceremony receptions in day use areas.

-An additional charge of $50.00 per hour will be incurred for an Event Monitor for those outdoor activities of 50 people or more (excluding events managed inside facilities operated by DNC Parks and Resorts at Yosemite).
+An additional charge of $50.00 per hour will be incurred for an event monitor for those outdoor activities of 30-50 people or more (excluding events managed inside facilities operated by Yosemite Hospitality).
 All fees are non refundable.
 Additional restrictions are imposed as follows:

 The Yosemite Community Church (Chapel) secretary schedules all ceremonies in the Chapel.
 The Yosemite Valley Protestant minister and the church secretary can be reached at: 209/372-4831, or by writing to: